Notes to the consolidated annual

 A hedge is deemed to be highly effective if the following criteria are substantially met:

-If a hedge no longer meets the effectiveness criteria, it is treated as a trading portfolio asset and any gain or loss from the ineffective part is recognised in the income statement.
+When entered into, hedging transactions are effective over the entire term.
+If a hedge no longer meets the effectiveness criteria over time, it is treated as a trading portfolio asset and any gain or loss from the ineffective part is recognised in the income statement.